chiubaca/notes/permanent-notes/I-hiked-to-everest-basecamp.md

 ![](attachments/20230331_122444.jpg)
 > Pumping up the PAC

  We spent the the rest of the day resting up back at the cafe and we watched the documentary [Sherpa](https://en.wikipedia.org/wiki/Sherpa_(film)).
-This down time felt well earned as tomorrow would be a big day.
+The down time felt well earned as tomorrow would be a big day.

 ![](attachments/20230330_140148.jpg)
 > Caffe 4410